btspoony/cadence-challenges/README.md

     {
-      "title": "The title of current quest step", "description": "The description of current quest step", "type": "onchain",
+      "title": "The title of current quest step", "description": "The description of current quest step", "external": "(Optional) URL of the external information", // external url for this step "type": "onchain",
       "code": "URL of the verification scripts' code", "schema": [